elendiastarman/Minkolang/README.md

 `ndN` takes the input and duplicates it so it can be output.

-`(d2%,7@       b` starts a while loop with `[n]` as the stack.
+`(d2%,7@.......b` starts a while loop with `[n]` as the stack.
 It is duplicated and modded by 2.
 This is inverted and then seven characters are skipped with `7@`, landing it squarely on the `b`.
 In effect, the program counter moves right if the top of stack is odd, left if it's even.

 `)Nd+1*3` multiplies the top of stack by three, then adds one, and outputs it (duplicated beforehand).
 The `)` closes the loop.